If you’re pregnant, you might be concerned about using the infrared sauna.

 Cause gastroschisis

 Gastroschisis Is a birth disorder of the abdominal boundary in the developing fetus.
 In this defect, intestines are extruded outside the baby’s body through a hole next to the belly button.
-In this case, other organs such as the liver and stomach may also find outside the baby’s belly.
-This is the result of using heat therapy during 9 months of pregnancy.
+In this case, other organs, such as the liver and stomach, may also be found outside the baby’s belly.
+This is the result of using heat therapy during nine months of pregnancy.

 Oesophagal atresia defect